MediciHouse07/Learning_Records/FM_05_statistics_110.md

 2641 mins, LOLN hold on iid, free will, LOLN hold in Markov;
 3300 mins, LOTP;
 4000 mins, stationary, steady state, converge, $\vec{s}$$Q$ = $\vec{s}$, also it is eigen value and eigen vector

+2022/06/23

+0000<->1500

+- chronological
+- markov chain, example of stochastic processes
+- discrete r.v. and discrete space
+- think about continuous r.v. and continuous space
+- P(xn+1=j|xn=i,xn-1=xi-1...)
+- past and future are conditionally independent given the present
+- homogeneous, qij this doesn't depend on time, that means there are some qij depend on time

 ### Lecture 32 <br>
 #### REX 1 2022/04/16